elushaX/hycov/README.md

 I tested only manual installation for now:
   - build with cmake and gcc
   - then ```hyprctl plugin load full_path_to.so```
+You could also just download precompiled library.

 ## Known issues
+  - some parameters are not exposed to hyprland config
+  - not tested with window groups
   - currently only for selecting window, closing and opening windows is not support
-  - not tested with window groups
   - cannot set same bind in 'reset' and 'overview' submaps

 ## Roadmap